tinymce/tinymce-docs/tinydrive/tinydrive-api/standalone.md

 ## `tinydrive.controls.start`

 Start is similar to pick and browse, but users do not have a way of closing the dialog with this method.
-This can be useful when you want to launch {{site.cloudfilemanager}} from a URL where there is no application to insert the files into.
-This might be useful when you want to launch {{site.cloudfilemanager}} from a URL, but not as part of a bigger application.
-A [Control Object](#controlobject) is returned which control the {{site.cloudfilemanager}} lifecycle, which is not handled by {{site.cloudfilemanager}} when using the `controls` APIs.
-For a complete list of available settings to pass in to this method, see: [Picker settings](#pickersettings).
+This can be useful when launching {{site.cloudfilemanager}} from a URL where there is no application to insert the files into.
+A [Control Object](#controlobject) is returned for controlling the {{site.cloudfilemanager}} lifecycle, which is not handled by {{site.cloudfilemanager}} when using the `controls` APIs.
+For a complete list of available settings for this method, see: [Picker settings](#pickersettings).

 ### Example: Using `tinydrive.controls.start`